-- Fostered constructive and open working relationships with transport industries, transport service providers, unions, regulators, the media and the general public. - Promoted the concept and practice of a Just Culture occurrence reporting system and facilitated the reporting of safety concerns by transport employees by providing a secure and responsive investigatory service through the confidential safety information reporting scheme. - Cooperated with the Australian Transport Safety Bureau (ATSB) in keeping with the terms of the Collaboration Agreement which came into effect on 20 January 2013.
+- Fostered constructive and open working relationships with transport industries, transport service providers, unions, regulators, the media and the general public. - Cooperated with the Australian Transport Safety Bureau (ATSB) in keeping with the terms of the Collaboration Agreement which came into effect on 20 January 2013.
 Under the agreed terms, OTSI conducts railway accident and incident investigations in accordance with the provisions of the Transport Safety Investigation Act 2003 (Cth) on behalf of the ATSB as the national rail safety investigator. - Maintained its currency and capability as a multi-modal transport accident investigator through the application of contemporary investigative practices and liaison with other investigative jurisdictions, to improve its incident response procedures, investigation management and report presentation. - Supported the investigating officers in completing the formal training modules in the ATSB's Diploma of Transport Safety Investigations as a mandatory prerequisite to conducting rail safety investigations in accordance with the terms of the National Rail Safety Investigator Collaboration Agreement.
-To date one OTSI investigator has been awarded the Diploma.
-Other investigators are preparing their portfolios for the assessment of prior learning and current competency. - Initiated investigations into six rail, four bus and one ferry accidents and incidents.
-Two of the rail investigations were initiated under the Transport Safety Investigation Act 2003 (Cth) on behalf of the ATSB in accordance with the Collaboration Agreement. - Completed investigations into three of those accidents, together with 10 accident investigations carried forward from 2013-2014. - In accordance with the Passenger Transport Act 1990 (NSW), the reports into seven of those accidents and incidents have been tabled in Parliament and are publicly available on the OTSI website.
-The other three were completed on behalf of the ATSB and published on their website to which there is a link from OTSI's website.
+To date four OTSI investigators have been awarded the Diploma. - Initiated investigations into 23 incidents (seven ferry, seven bus and nine rail) accidents and incidents.
+Seven of the rail investigations were initiated under the Transport Safety Investigation Act 2003 (Cth) on behalf of the ATSB in accordance with the Collaboration Agreement.
+This is a significant increase on the 2014-15 period. - Completed investigations into two of those accidents, together with nine accident investigations carried forward from 2014-2015. - In accordance with the Passenger Transport Act 1990 (NSW), the reports into seven of those accidents and incidents have been tabled in Parliament and are publicly available on the OTSI website.
+The other four were completed on behalf of the ATSB and published on their website to which there is a link from OTSI's website.